 The above ingredients do well to get that donair flavor but there are more ingredients that give it that subtle flavor blend.
 Some sources state 20 ingredients, while others state 26 ingredients for the Original Halifax Donair.

 If the Donair Spice is on the Herby side, that is not the Halifax Donair.
-The Original Halifax Donair contains very few herbs if any at all.
+The Original Halifax Donair contains very few Herbs.

 Below are various manufacturers of Donair meat and their Ingredient listing.